web3stick/stickydesign/README.md

 # stickydesign
-🟨 design system for sticky
+🟨 design system and reusable components for sticky

 ```sh